eclipse-archived/ceylon-lang.org/documentation/1.3/tour/index.md

 ## Running the program from the Eclipse IDE

-To run the program in [Ceylon IDE for Eclipse](../ide/eclipse), go to the Ceylon perspective, then:
+To run the program in [Ceylon IDE for Eclipse][Eclipse IDE], go to the Ceylon perspective, then:

 1. Create a new project using `File > New > Ceylon Project`.
 2. Create a new `.ceylon` file inside the project using